About Workshop Instructors

 Learn to Spin on a Hand Spindle

-Make Beautiful Lace & Jewelry with Needle Tatting
+Make Beautiful Lace with Needle Tatting

-Janet is teaching the 2025 workshops:
+Angelina is teaching the 2026 workshop:

 Linda Hartshorn